-I could never choose a single book that could hold the title of my “favorite” book of all time, however, when asked (and as an English professor, people actually DO ask me this from time to time) I do have a short list of my top five “must reads.”
+I could never choose a single book that could hold the title of my “favorite” book of all time, however, when asked (and as a former English professor, people actually DO ask me this from time to time) I do have a short list of my top five “must reads.”

 These are in no particular order… I love them all in their own special way, and I look forward to adding more sensational books to this list.
 There are many other books that I really and truly enjoyed, but these are books that moved me in some way.